wasiahmad/Awesome-LLM-Synthetic-Data/README.md

-# Papers on Synthetic Data Generation by LLMs and for LLMs
+# Synthetic Data Generation by LLMs and for LLMs

 <div align="center">